jsfillman/kb_SPAdes/README.md

 # kb_SPAdes
 ---

-A wrapper for the SPAdes assembler!
+A wrapper for the SPAdes assembler.